Slow Cooker Chicken Pot Pie Casserole

 Instructions

-- In a bowl combine the cream of chicken soup, cream of celery soup, milk, garlic powder, poultry seasoning, onion powder and pepper.
+- Step 2: Mix the creamy sauce – In a medium bowl combine the cream of chicken soup cream of celery soup milk garlic powder poultry seasoning onion powder and black pepper.
+Stir until smooth and well blended.

-- Take your biscuits and cut them into pieces and sprinkle over the top of the chicken mixture.
+- Step 6: Add the biscuits – Cut the refrigerated biscuits into bite sized pieces and sprinkle them evenly over the top of the casserole.

 Notes